Burmese invasions of Assam: Alternative Burmese account

-This account differs a little from the Burmese account in which the expedition that started in February 1821 with the 20,000 (including 10,000 kamti Shan and Kachin levies) Burmese Army is said to have taken one and a half years to reach Assam when it defeated Chandrakanta Singha in July 1822 and made Assam a Burmese province under a military governor-general, extinguishing the 600-year-old Ahom court once and for all.
+This account differs a little from the Burmese account in which the expedition that started in February 1821 with the 20,000 (including 10,000 Khamti Shan and Kachin levies) Burmese Army is said to have taken one and a half years to reach Assam when it defeated Chandrakanta Singha in July 1822 and made Assam a Burmese province under a military governor-general, extinguishing the 600-year-old Ahom court once and for all.
 Chandrakanta Singha fled to British territory of Bengal.
 The British ignored Bandula's demands to surrender the fugitive king, and instead sent reinforcement units to frontier forts.
-Maha Bandula left a military garrison of 2000 men commanded by Maha Thilawa, and returned to Ava.
+Maha Bandula left a military garrison of 2,000 men commanded by Maha Thilawa, and returned to Ava.

 This period is remembered in Assam as very difficult, with the garrison soldiers and native marauders committing atrocities on the common people leading to thousands leaving Assam for Bengal.
 Much of the neighboring State of Manipur was also laid waste by the marauding armies.